argoproj/argo-workflows/docs/upgrading.md

 Breaking changes  typically (sometimes we don't realise they are breaking) have "!" in the commit message, as per the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

+## Upgrading to v3.5

+There is no known breaking change in this release.
+Please submit an issue if you encounter any issues.

 ## Upgrading to v3.4

 ### Non-Emissary executors are removed. ([#7829](https://github.com/argoproj/argo-workflows/issues/7829))